dominodatalab/domino-code-assist-docs/docs/index.md

 # 🚦 Switch on Low Code Assistant™ (LCA)

-To enable LCA, simply add this line to the Docker file of your default Domino compute environment.
+To enable LCA, add this line to the default environment Docker file:

 ```py